All Episodes

 You don't know.

-Anyway, so if I don't know what verb you're talking about.
+Anyway, so if, I don't know what verb you're talking about.

 Oh, okay.

-Well, Carrie Lake is on the line.
+Well, Kerry Lake is on the line.

 We're going to vote.